Photo by Nick Simonite

 What once was a one-star hotel in North Adams, Massachusetts, is now an eco-friendly lodge with a James Beard Award–winning chef where everyone is welcome.

 Between Mass MoCA and Tanglewood—the summer home of the Boston Symphony Orchestra—North Adams, Massachusetts, has become an epicenter of art and music in New England and a popular weekend getaway for people living on the East Coast.
 But the small town’s history as a summer destination goes back to when the Mohawk Trail, the first U.S. scenic byway, opened in 1914, drawing a generation of newly mobile travelers through the Berkshires.

-Now, one of the midcentury motor lodges located on that historic road is ready to reopen on July 30 as TOURISTS, a brand-new, 48-room resort from John Stirratt, the bassist from Wilco, Ben Svenson, from the design-led development company Broder, as well as a diverse group that includes Brooklyn Magazine’s founder, the former chef of San Francisco’s Bar Tartine, and a local brewer from North Adams.
+Now, one of the midcentury motor lodges located on that historic road has reopened as Tourists, a brand-new, 48-room resort from John Stirratt, the bassist from Wilco, Ben Svenson, from the design-led development company Broder, as well as a diverse group that includes Brooklyn Magazine’s founder, the former chef of San Francisco’s Bar Tartine, and a local brewer from North Adams.

 Airport Rooms and Tourist Home, 861 State Road, North Adams, MA.
 Operated by Virginia Stevens for 50 Years between 1944 and 1994, the 1813 Farmhouse undoubtedly had a long history of hospitality even before those years, in a place that has always attracted visitors.
 The simple sign TOURISTS, placed by Virginia and others on the Mohawk Trail beckoned motorists to stop and stay a while. #berkshires #mohawktrail

 A post shared by TOURISTS (@touristswelcome) on Jan 21, 2018 at 5:45am PST

 The group was inspired to name the hotel Tourists after finding a vintage sign on the property while they were renovating it.